Joud676/2D_RacingGame/README.md

 This project is a **modern, refactored version** of the classic *Space Invaders* game, developed in **Java**.
 It demonstrates the application of **Creational** and **Structural Design Patterns** to create a scalable, flexible, and educational game system.

-Players not only enjoy classic gameplay — they also **learn software design patterns** interactively through the shield system.
+Players not only enjoy classic gameplay, they also **learn software design patterns** interactively through the shield system.

 ---